savonet/book/language.md

 and registers a handler for metadata, which updates the value when the metadata is present, i.e. `m[metadata]` is different from the empty string `""`, which is the default value.
-Given a `radio` source which contains metadata labeled "liq_amplify", we can actually change the volume of the source according to the metadata with
+Given a `radio` source which contains metadata labeled "`liq_amplify`", we can actually change the volume of the source according to the metadata with

 ```{.liquidsoap include="liq/metadata-getter-ex.liq" from=2 to=-1}